 Customers Should Review Land-line Telecommunications Service Agreements

 As a result of Iowa legislation, land-line telecommunications companies will no longer file retail tariffs with the Board and will form customer service agreements with customers.
+Customers should always carefully review any agreement for communications services, including wireless.
 For more information, see the Board’s telecommunications service agreements news release.